Moretonhampstead: History

-The central region of Devon was occupied by the Saxons soon after 682 AD.
-It was divided into vast estates, and one of these divisions included all land within the boundaries of the rivers Teign and Bovey, with Moreton as its major settlement.
+The central region of Devon was occupied by the Saxons sometime after 710.
+Over time, it was divided into a number of estates, and one of these divisions included all land within the boundaries of the rivers Teign and Bovey, with Moreton as its major settlement.

-The present parish of over 6,000 acres (24 km2) is the residue of that ancient royal estate.
+The present parish of over 6,000 acres (24 km2) is the remainder of an ancient royal estate.
 It remained a royal estate immediately after the Norman Conquest of 1066, as is recorded in the Domesday Book of 1086, where it is listed as the 45th of the 72 Devonshire holdings of King William the Conqueror.
 The manor was held by grand serjeanty from the king by Richard de Burgh, 2nd Earl of Ulster (1259–1326) during the reign of King Edward I (1272–1307), for the annual yielding of one sparrow hawk.

 After that time it was the seat of Sir Philip de Courtenay (killed at Stirling 1314), second son of Sir Hugh de Courtenay (died 1292), feudal baron of Okehampton, by his wife Eleanor le Despenser (died 1328), sister of Hugh le Despenser, 1st Earl of Winchester, and younger brother of Hugh de Courtenay, 1st/9th Earl of Devon (1276–1340) of Tiverton Castle.
 When he died childless Moretonhampstead was inherited by his elder brother the Earl of Devon, who gave Moretonhampstead to his third son Robert de Courtenay, who made it his seat.
 Robert's grandson William de Courtenay (1377–1388) died childless, and eventually the manor became the property of Sir Philip Courtenay (1340–1406) of Powderham, 5th or 6th son of Hugh Courtenay, 2nd Earl of Devon (1303–1377).
 Thenceforth it descended with the Powderham estate and, in the time of Pole (died 1635), belonged to Francis Courtenay (1576–1638), de jure 4th Earl of Devon.

 Wool and (in later years) the manufacture of woollen cloth formed the basis of the town's economy for over 700 years.
 The economy was evidently healthy when Moretonhampstead established a water-powered fulling mill before the end of the 13th century.

 In 1207 King John granted a weekly market and an annual five-day fair, indicating that Moretonhampstead had developed into an important local community.
 The town grew steadily through the Middle Ages and remained prosperous until the end of the 17th century, when the wool industry began to decline.
 The town continued to be a local trading centre and a rest stop for travellers on the difficult routes across Dartmoor and from Exeter and Newton Abbot.

+The population of the town in the 1841 census was 1,450 inhabitants.

 A series of fires in the 20th century destroyed many of Moretonhampstead's ancient buildings, but sufficient still remain to demonstrate the Saxon and medieval heritage, and its later industrial prosperity.
 Much of the town is a designated conservation area, with many listed buildings being of architectural and historic interest.
 The whole parish lies within Dartmoor National Park.